 Acronym Full text

 Al Artificial intelligence

 APAC Asia Pacific

-ASEAN Association of Southeast Asia
+ASEAN Association of Southeast Asian

 BPM Business Program Manageme

 GDP Gross Domestic Product

 ILO International Labour Organiz

 R&D Research and Development

 SMEs Small and Medium Enterprise

-TVET Technical and Vocational Edu
+TVET Technical and Vocational Educ

-Terminology Definition Artificial intelligence The field of science devoted t think, reason and learn.
-Automation The creation and application minimal or no human input. process automation, and inte complexity of the tasks under Industry 4.0 The Fourth Industrial Revolut Revolution is often characteri computers through the use c interacting and learning from an Nations ent zation es ucation and Training to making intelligent machines which have the ability to of technological processes to complete tasks with Automation can be classified as basic automation, egration automation which acknowledges the increasing ertaken by technology.
+Terminology Definition Artificial intelligence The field of science devoted to think, reason and learn.
+Automation The creation and application of minimal or no human input.
+A process automation, and integree complexity of the tasks under Industry 4.0 The Fourth Industrial Revolution Revolution is often characteris computers through the use or interacting and learning from an Nations ent zation es ucation and Training to making intelligent machines which have the ability to of technological processes to complete tasks with Automation can be classified as basic automation, egration automation which acknowledges the increasing ertaken by technology.